onap/archived-appc/docs/APPC LCM API Guide/APPC LCM API Guide.rst

 The migrate action will leave the VM in the same Openstack state the VM had been in prior to the migrate action.
 If a VM was stopped before migration, a separate VM-level restart command would be needed to restart the VM after migration.

-A successful Migrate action returns a success response and the new node identity in the response payload block.
+A successful Migrate action returns a success response.

 A failed Migrate action returns a failure and the failure messages in the response payload block.